Carglglz/upydev/docs/source/upyutilsinfo.rst

 **upylog.py**: a modified version of MicroPython logging module, with time format logging and log to file option (default file: 'error.log')

 **upynotify.py** : a module to notify events with beeps (buzzer needed) and blinks.
-This is useful to "physical debugging".
+This is useful for "physical debugging".

 IRQ
 ^^^